-Year ended 31 December: 2020 2019 Russian Federation income tax Foreign income tax 50,602 1,414 95,590 2,242 Total current income tax expense 52,016 97,832
+Year ended 31 D Year ended 31 December: 2021 2020 Russian Federation income tax Foreign income tax 42,511 2,220 50,602 1,414 Total current income tax expense 44,731 52,016

 Effective income tax rate.
-The Russian statutory income tax rate for 2020 and 2019 was 20 percent.
+The Russian statutory income tax rate for 2021 and 2020 was 20 percent.
 A number of the Group's investment projects were included by the government authorities in the list of priority projects, in respect of them the Group was able to apply a reduced income tax rate.
 Profits of the Group's foreign subsidiaries are taxed at rates applicable in accordance with legislation of the respective jurisdiction.